northroj/test_0D_cp/README.md

 ## Basic setup

-1) Install Draco (from their github, lanl/draco, or using spack.
+1) Install Draco (from their github [lanl/draco](https://github.com/lanl/Draco) or using spack.
 Current instructions are for using a custom install of tag draco-7_21_0)

 2) Clone galvanize: